getadvice/getadvice.github.io/_posts/2020-06-11-adriano-galello.md

 tags: ["Python", "AWS", "Docker", "Microservices", "Django", "MySQL", "API Design"]
 city: Madrid
 about: I'm a software developer who likes to try new things and is always looking for some new side projects to work on (and dropping the other ones 😬).
-linkedin: adriano.galello
+linkedin: adrianogalello
 blog: https://gdi3d.github.io/
 twitter:
 permalink: adriano.galello.html
 donate_url: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=3YCWCPTSTGBJY&source=url
 calendar_url: https://calendly.com/adrianogalello/freetime
 ---
-To see my background just go to my [LinkedIn profile](https://www.linkedin.com/in/adriano.galello)
+To see my background just go to my [LinkedIn profile](https://www.linkedin.com/in/adrianogalello)

 Things I could help you with: